therohansanap/RSBlurAlert/README.md

 ### Credit where it's due

 I started learning to make reusable frameworks and how to distribute them via Cocoapods.
 I stumbled upon following article - https://medium.com/flawless-app-stories/getting-started-with-reusable-frameworks-for-ios-development-f00d74827d11

 This article is where my Idea came from.
-I decided to implement the same UI but with completely different approach and with alot of customisation capabilites and hence RSBlurAlert was born
+I decided to implement the same UI but with completely different approach and with alot of customization capabilites and hence RSBlurAlert was born

 ## License